anzax/dockashell/README.md

 # DockaShell v0.1

-> AI agent secure Docker environments for project work

-DockaShell provides isolated, persistent Docker containers for AI agents to safely execute code and build projects.
-Each project gets its own container with configurable security, port mappings, and volume mounts.
+> **DockaShell** is an open-source MCP server that gives every project its own
+> isolated Docker container — complete with file access, shell execution, and
+> full action traceability.

+- **MCP tools for file access & shell execution:** Use any compatible client — _Claude Desktop_, _Zed_, _Cursor IDE_, _VS Code_, and more — to interact with
+  your dedicated project container.
+- **Dedicated, persistent containers per project:** Each project runs in its own container, giving AI agents and assistants full control _inside_, with zero risk to your host.
+- **Comprehensive action tracking:** Every file edit, shell command, and agent action is logged and fully traceable.
+- **Built-in TUI for observability:** Inspect agent behavior, command traces, and file changes in real time — with filters and search.

+Perfect for agentic development, Vibe Coding, AI assistant workflows, and safe, auditable experimentation.

+---

+## Experimental technology disclaimer

+DockaShell is an experimental project under active development.
+It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.

+---

 ## ✨ Features

 - **🔒 Project Isolation**: Each project runs in its own Docker container
 - **💾 Persistent State**: Containers maintain state across command executions
 - **🌐 Port Mapping**: Easy web development with port forwarding
 - **📁 Project Directory Mounting**: Seamless file access between host and container
 - **🛡️ Container Security**: Isolated, non-privileged execution with timeouts
 - **📊 Command Logging**: Full audit trail of all executed commands
 - **🔧 MCP Integration**: Standard Model Context Protocol interface
-- **🐳 Default Development Image**: Pre-built Python 3.12 + Node.js 20 LTS development environment
+- **🐳 Default Development Image**: Pre-built Python 3.12 + Node.js 20 LTS

----

-## Experimental technology disclaimer
-DockaShell is an experimental project under active development.
-It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.
+  development environment

 ---